Hartorn/Git-Exercices/ex.4/readme.txt

 It's late, your partner wants you to go home.

-Hell, maybe a good night sleep (or a good night something else) will help you find that stupid bug.
+Hell, maybe a good night sleep (or a good night of something else) will help you find that stupid bug.

 So you want to go home, but you don't want to leave the work unsaved,